jtran2795/ACT.MPTimer/README.md

-Purpose: Display an alternative MP bar.
+Purpose: Display an alternative MP bar for DRK.

-In development.
+Very early in development.
+Only works on lowest scale gauge.

 =====